jianshu93/Competitive_mapping/README.md

 This is a wrapper for competitive reads mapping against a collection of genomes or metagenomic assembled genomes (MAGs).
 And then calculate justified TAD80 values based on previous method (Rodriguez-R et.al.,2020).
 Bam files will be filtered first according to reads coverage and identity.

+# Linux (tested on Ubuntu 18.0.4, CenOS and RHEL 7)
 ```
 git clone https://github.com/jianshu93/Competitive_mapping
 cd Competitive_mapping